byemondragon/acronis-backup-security-framework/README.md

 - **Audit and remediation are separate scripts.** Script 1 never makes changes, it only reports.
 This means it's safe to schedule on every machine on a recurring basis (e.g. weekly) for continuous compliance checking, without risk of unintended changes.
 - **Machine classification is automated, not assumed.** Rather than manually tagging which servers are Domain Controllers, Script 5 runs its own 3-method consensus check and keeps a NinjaOne custom field (`isActiveDirectoryAgent`) current.
 Every other script reads this field instead of guessing.
 - **NTFS permissions, not just group membership, are the real control.** On a Domain Controller, the backup account *must* be a Domain Admin for Acronis's Agent for Active Directory to function, but Domain Admins membership doesn't grant it backup-folder access beyond the explicit ACL.
 The framework relies on NTFS as the actual enforcement boundary, with group membership treated as a separate (and necessary) concern.
-- **Every action is logged.** Each script writes timestamped, leveled logs to `C:\Logs`, giving a clear audit trail of what was found and what was changed on every run — useful both for compliance and for troubleshooting client escalations.
+- **Every action is logged.** Each script writes timestamped, leveled logs to `C:\Logs`, giving a clear audit trail of what was found and what was changed on every run; useful both for compliance and for troubleshooting client escalations.

 ---